not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 Asserts allow TimeSeq to be used as a module to test the behaviour of other modules.
 The assert action allows a check to be performed on an [if](#if) condition, and if that condition is not met, it will result in an assert warning becoming active on the module UI.
 By writing a script that sends varying voltages through the TimeSeq [output](#output)s to another module, and then sending the output of that other module back into the [input](#input)s of TimeSeq, the assert action can subsequently verify that the other module behaved as expected.

 The `expect` property will identify the [if](#if) condition that will be checked.
 If this condition evaluates to *false*, an assert with the specified `name` will be triggered on TimeSeq.
-The `stop-on-fail` property specifies if the occurence of a failed assert should also pause TimeSeq, or if the script should continue running.
+The `stop-on-fail` property specifies if the occurrence of a failed assert should also pause TimeSeq, or if the script should continue running.

 While the assert is mainly intended to be used to verify voltages on the input ports of TimeSeq, the `expect` condition can be used to compare any types of *value*s.

+See [assert](TIMESEQ-UI-PANEL.md#asserts) for more details on how they are handled in the UI.

 ### Properties